Doi Lang

 Eastern slope: San Ju viewpoint to Summit (Km 38.9 - 39.8)

 Just before the summit area, at Km 38.9, a very large viewpoint, the San Ju viewpoint, is passed, from which Tai Yai (Shan State Army) camps can be seen dotted on the hill tops across the valley.
 It's seems to be somewhat nebulous where the border actually is in this area.
 This open slope is badly burnt each dry season, which prevents trees from reestablishing.
 However it's good for a few species such as Brown-breasted Bulbul and, when the Buddleia bushes are in bloom, good numbers of Mrs. Gould's Sunbird and, rarely, Fire-tailed Sunbird.
-Other open country birds include Chestnut Bunting, Buff-barred Warbler and Rusty-cheeked Scimitar Babbler.
+Other open country birds include Chestnut Bunting, Buff-barred Warbler and Red-eyed Scimitar Babbler.
 The Thai side is still forested with good views into adjacent tree-tops which are good for Golden-throated Barbet, Black Bulbul, White-headed Bulbul and occasionally Green Cochoa if trees are in fruit.

 A few hundred metres after the viewpoint the road levels out at its highest elevation around 2,100 metres.
 This area is often cold and windswept and correspondingly birdless.
 Given better conditions though a walk in this area and beyond can include some good species such as Hume's Treecreeper, Spot-winged Grosbeak, Green Cochoa, Black-throated Bushtit, Whiskered Yuhina and Scarlet-faced Liocichla.
 In the past, notable birds have included Dark-breasted Rosefinch, Rusty-naped Pitta and Red-tailed Laughingthrush.